Massey Rugby Club: History

+The senior team won promotion to Division one in 1983.

 Before the formation of the North Harbour Union in 1985 Massey were part of the Auckland Rugby Union.
 In the late 1970s the team won rapid promotions from the third division up to the first division.
 The team has historically been fed by Massey High School where all of its All Blacks, and other international players have come from.

 Massey won their first North Harbour club title in 1993 defeating East Coast Bays 25–19 in the final.
 2000 was another notable year for the club as it produced two All Blacks in the same year; Troy Flavell and Ron Cribb.
 In 2004 and 2005 they won back to back titles, defeating Takapuna both times under the captaincy of Steve Jackson, who went on to captain the Southland NPC team in the following years.

 In 2005 former All Black Jonah Lomu signed to play for Massey but due injury was unable to play for them that season.
 He did however make his debut for the club in 2006.
 Also in 2006 Anthony Tuitavake made the Junior All Blacks side and in 2008 was selected for the All Blacks, making him the third All Black that Massey had produced.

 Massey won their fourth premier club title in 2013, winning 39–33 over North Shore.
 They lost to North Shore the following year, but gained revenge in 2015 beating them 31–26 in the 3rd successive meeting between the two powerhouses of North Harbour club rugby at that time.
 In 2016 the same two teams met in the semi-finals with Massey prevailing with an injury time victory 13–9.
 They faced Takapuna in the final and used their finals experience to win a thriller 26–23 in Golden Point extra time with a drop goal by Rhema Sagote after the final siren.

 Massey have now won the North Harbour club competition in 6 of its 32 years, the same number as North Shore.